-That said, exit interviews are extremely important in two respects:
+But, your organisation should fight that urge.
+Why?
+Because exit interviews are extremely important in two respects:

-- Revealing Issues: Employees leaving the company are typically more willing to discuss problems.
+Revealing Structural/Cultural Issues: Employees leaving the company are typically more willing to discuss problems.
 They no longer need to worry about their criticism impeding their careers.
 Exit interview questions offer an opportunity to gain deep insights into corporate and leadership culture, thereby identifying potential problems from within.

-If things are ending on bad terms, though, it is best to decide on a case-by-case basis whether an exit interview makes sense.
+Don’t Forget: If things are ending on bad terms, though, it is best to decide on a case-by-case basis whether an exit interview makes sense.
 In some cases, it may be smarter to simply let the matter rest.
 Context is key.

-What Should You Cover During An Exit Interview?
+What Should An Exit Interview Cover?

 Start by letting the employee know, in advance, the goal of the discussion and what topics you want to cover.
 This will allow them to prepare themselves matter, and will typically result in a higher quality of answers.
 Make it clear that you are planning to have a conversation that is:

-- Based on their personal opinion
+Based on their personal opinion

 When Should You Schedule An Exit Interview?